-While it remains in payment and although received in arrears, we recognise the essential role that housing benefit has, as it is a major income stream in our rent collection process we will maintain close liaison with the housing benefit section of the local authority.
+While it remains in payment and although received in arrears, we recognise the essential role that housing benefit has.
+We will maintain close liaison with the housing benefit section of the local authority.
 Any changes to benefit entitlement will be relayed to the tenant as soon as possible to prevent arrears accruing.